Covid 19 coronavirus: Policing Easter lockdown to include checkpoints

 There have been a total of 37,000 reports of breaches, Coster said.

-Eight police staff had been spat at - which constituted an assault punishable for 14 years in prison.
+Eight police staff had been spat at - which potentially constituted a charge of infecting with disease, which under the Crimes Act, carries a maximum penalty of 14 years imprisonment.

 Anyone who spat deliberately on others was "thoughtless" and "malicious", he said.